Road State Inference via Channel State Information: Performance Evaluation

 where

-We report mean absolute error (MAE), weighted mean absolute percentage error (WMAPE) as scale-independent metric and Pearson correlation coefficient between estimated and actual values as performance metrics for the number of vehicles estimation problem.
-They are defined as
+We report the mean absolute error (MAE), weighted mean absolute percentage error (WMAPE) as a scale-independent metric, and Pearson correlation coefficient between estimated and actual values as performance metrics for the number of vehicles estimation problem.
+For $M$ number of samples of X and Y, they are defined as

-Pearson Correlation Coefficient: where $x_i$ and $y_i$ are the actual and estimated value of a sample point, respectively. $\bar{x}$ and $\bar{y}$ are the sample mean of the actual and estimated values.
+Pearson correlation coefficient between X and Y ($\rho_{xy}$): where $x_i$ and $y_i$ are the actual and estimated value of a sample point, respectively. $\bar{x}$ and $\bar{y}$ are the sample mean of the actual and estimated values.
 The Pearson correlation coefficient has a value between +1 and -1.
-The higher correlation between the predicted and actual values imply better fit of the model to data.
+The higher correlation between the predicted and actual values implies a better fit of the model to the data.